-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease other than hepatitis C or HIV infection.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease (including hepatitis B) or HIV infection.
 Tell your doctor if you had a liver transplant.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling, red skin rash

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow skin or eyes